-How Do I Find a Periodontist with the Best Way to Treat My Unsightly Gum Recession?
+How Do I Find a Periodontist With the Best Way to Treat My Unsightly Gum Recession?

-his is a very good question since there are many possible treatments for gum recession.
+This is a very good question since there are many possible treatments for gum recession.
 First, does the periodontist primarily use, and is the periodontist trained in, the Chao Pinhole Surgery Technique?
-This procedure is a much gentler way to cover roots because it avoids a painful wound on the roof of the mouth.
-Our office was the first office in South Florida to offer this breakthrough treatment, which uses no scalpels and minimal sutures.
+This procedure is a much gentler way to cover roots because it avoids a painful wound on the roof of the mouth, uses no scalpels, requires minimal sutures, and causes much less pain.
+Our office was the first office in South Florida to offer this breakthrough treatment, and one of the first offices in the world to receive Advanced Pinhole Technique Certification by Dr. John Chao, the inventor of the technique.